IPL-UV/pvl8dagans/README.md

 ![alt text](figs/transformation.png)

+This is the Landsat-8 to Proba-V transformation proposed in:

+>[2] G. Mateo-García, V. Laparra, D. López-Puigdollers, and L. Gómez-Chova, "Transferring deep learning models for cloud detection between Landsat-8 and Proba-V", ISPRS Journal of Photogrammetry and Remote Sensing, vol. 160, pp. 1–17, Feb.
+2020, doi: 10.1016/j.isprsjprs.2019.11.024. [paper](https://www.sciencedirect.com/science/article/abs/pii/S0924271619302801)

-It requires a L1T Landsat-8 image that could be downloaded from: [EarthExplorer](https://earthexplorer.usgs.gov/).
+It requires a L1T Landsat-8 image that could be downloaded from the [EarthExplorer](https://earthexplorer.usgs.gov/).
 The `--l8img` attribute points to the unzipped folder with TIF images for each band.

 ```